hammoh7/Ethereum-Solidity/Notes/Blockchain_Fundamentals.md

 -	Imagine Alice has 10 tokens.
 This is initial state of her account.
 -	Alice tries to send 10 tokens to Bob and at same time tries to send the same 10 tokens to Charlie.
 -	The state transition function needs to ensure that Alice cannot spend more tokens than she has.
+Prevention – By processing the transactions in sequence and updating the state accordingly, the blockchain prevents Alice from spending the same 10 tokens twice.
 <br>
-Prevention – By processing the transactions in sequence and updating the state accordingly, the blockchain prevents Alice from spending the same 10 tokens twice.<br>

 **Key points:-**<br>
 *Why is Block size limited in Blockchain?*<br>